We were recently invited to speak at Morneau Shepell’s Employers Connect event in Toronto. Below is an edited version of Jennifer’s talk.

 Supporting Luke and his family was a big part of our day.
 The partners were in contact with him every day, whether by text, phone, or some sort of visit.
 Further, we had to cover his work, care for our team, deal with insurance, and handle everything else that goes along with running a business.

 It felt like an invisible assault.
-Luke was the real victim but managing through a situation like this is kind of like juggling while blindfolded in a bouncy castle.
+Luke was the real victim but managing through a situation like this is kind of like juggling with your eyes covered in a bouncy castle.
 We kept hoping and praying we’d get him back, that something would work.

 Sadly, May 12, 2018, we lost Luke to suicide.